spicyFajitas/edhrec-deck-building-scripts/README.md

 The `edhrec_decklists_json_to_txt.py` script is a bit more involved and aggregates data that EDHRec pulls from different decklist sites.
 The decks can be filtered down with a budget range and by the most recent X number decks, specified at script runtime.
 The advantage of this script is data is aggregated into text files instead of having to click through each decklist on the EDHRec website.

+The commander.txt file will contain metadata about when the script was ran and what the arguments were at script runtime.

 ![EDHRec Commander Decks List](./files/edhrec-commander-decks-list.png)

 ![EDHRec Deck by DeckID](./files/edhrec-commander-deck-by-deckid.png)